Itential Frequently Asked Questions

 What is Configuration Manager?

-Configuration Manager is an application within the Itential Automation Platform that enables networking teams to schedule the backup of device configurations and manage those configurations.
+Configuration Manager is an application within the Itential Platform that enables networking teams to schedule the backup of device configurations and manage those configurations.
 Using those configurations, the application can ensure compliance across both traditional and cloud-based networking infrastructure.
 Configuration Manager provides a simple way to create a configuration standard for both CLI and API managed devices and services.

 Learn More